FLMNH-MGCL/spesql/README.md

 cd Database-App
 npm install
 npm run-script install-all
-npm run-script dev
+npm run-script electron
 ```
-Before running `npm run-script dev`, ensure you enter the MySQL database default information in the server.js file, found in `Database-App/server/server.js`.
-In this file, you will see:
+Before running `npm run-script electron`, ensure you enter your database access credentials in the config.js file.
+This file is excluded, however you can rename the config.example.js file to config.js and enter the appropriate information.
+The config template can be found at `Database-App/server/config/config.example.js`.
+Change the name to `config.js`, and ender the information.
+It should wind up look something like this:
 ```
-let connection = mysql.createConnection({
+module.exports = {
+    mysqlCredentials: {
-    host: '',
+        host: 'host.domain',
-    port: '',
+        port: '####',
-    user: '',
+        user: 'username',
-    password: '',
+        password: 'password',
-    database: ''
+        database: 'database_name'
-})
+    }
+}
 ```
 Enter the host, port, default user/password combination, and the database name to connect to the database.
-If you do not have these credentials, please contact the <a href='https://www.floridamuseum.ufl.edu/kawahara-lab/contact/' target='_blank'>Kawahara Lab</a> directly for eligibility.
-If you are an employee and need additional assistance and/or lost these credentials, please refer to the <a href=''>instructional videos</a> (TBA) or contact the <a href='https://www.floridamuseum.ufl.edu/kawahara-lab/contact/' target='_blank'>Kawahara Lab</a> directly, as well.
+If you do not have these credentials or lost these credentials, please contact the <a href='https://www.floridamuseum.ufl.edu/kawahara-lab/contact/' target='_blank'>Kawahara Lab</a> directly for eligibility.
+If you are an employee and need additional assistance, please refer to the <a href=''>instructional videos</a> (TBA) or contact the <a href='https://www.floridamuseum.ufl.edu/kawahara-lab/contact/' target='_blank'>Kawahara Lab</a> directly, as well.

 ### Citation ###
 <b>Pending its first release,</b> this software will be paired with a DOI number.
 On first release, the DOI number generated will be here for citation purposes.